cdpxe/WendzelNNTPd/README.md

 https://cdpxe.github.io/WendzelNNTPd/

-## Documentation
+## Documentation/FAQ

 The documentation can be found [here](https://github.com/cdpxe/WendzelNNTPd/blob/master/docs/docs.pdf).
+However, if you are looking for a quick and easy to read frequently asked questions section then see [FAQ.md](FAQ.md).